We are Discrimination and Injury to Feelings Solicitors:

 Guidance was given on awards for injury to feeings in Vento v Chief Constable of West Yorkshire Police, in 2002, and that guidance was updated in Da’Bell v NSPCC by the EAT in 2010 stating that the Vento guidelines, used to assess compensation for injury to feelings in discrimination cases, should be up-rated to take account of inflation.
 The Vento guidelines in line with the Retail Prices Index have therefore been revised as follows:

-From the 6 April 2018 awards for injury to feelings in discrimination claims may be as follows:
+For claims issued on or following 6 April 2020 awards for injury to feelings in discrimination claims may be as follows:

 Frankly, what a Tribunal will award for injury to feelings is often a bit of a lottery.
 Average awards for injury to feelings are often in the low thousands.